 There is a very simple fix.
 This is caused by a typo in the source of REXML.
 It’s such a massive bug I can’t believe it made it into the release of Ruby but i did some poking around and it looks like they renamed a method and didn’t change all references to it.

-There are two ways to fix it—patching REXML; and patching
+There are two ways to fix it: patching REXML and patching

-/usr/bin/gen_bridge_metadata and find the method definition forgenerate_xml`
+/usr/bin/gen_bridge_metadataand find the method definition for

 - Find the line that has

 if transand change it to